benjaminmckinley/pi_of_horus/README.md

   - If you would like to use the same case shown here (or improve upon it) you can check out the model I 3D printed at my local Makerspace.

 ## Credentials:
-- Credentials for the DropBox API must be available and stored in a "credentials.json" file in the format of the blank file included in the repository.
+- Credentials for the Dropbox API must be available and stored in a "credentials.json" file in the format of the blank file included in the repository.